 What Do Fennec Foxes Eat in the Wild?

 Fennec foxes are particularly fond of locusts, grasshoppers, lizards, birds, eggs, fruits, and leaves.
 They need to eat a variety of these foods because they don’t drink much water.
 Instead, their body has a unique metabolism that allows them to collect water from the food that they eat.
+This adaptation has helped desert foxes survive in arid conditions

-In the wild, this is an extremely beneficial feature that keeps them alive.
 Keep in mind that fennec foxes are the smallest fox type in the world, and this affects the size of their prey.
 They only go after smaller animals, which is why they are so fond of insects and small reptiles.

 They are especially adept at digging, as they dig to unearth much of their prey.